Part I

 The Shadow, often feared or denied, is the repository of all that is hidden: fears, repressed desires, unspoken narratives, judged qualities, and dormant strengths.

 The Shadow is not inherently negative.
 It is simply the concealed territory of being, holding immense energy and vital information for integration.
-In this context, Shadow means your personal psychological material; when we later speak of the Dark Entangled, we are pointing to the wider cosmological unknown in the Firmament, not your individual shadow.
+In this context, Shadow means your personal psychological material, not the wider cosmological unknown we call the Dark Entangled.

 Confronting the Shadow is reclamation—bringing lost parts of the self back into conscious awareness.